Alpaca/Llama Husbandry experience

 Expect a steady flow of visitors throughout the season.
 In general we greatly appreciate scheduled guests and we ask that you help them feel welcome.

-During your stay we will provide you with staple*** food items, including an assortment of beams, grains, seeds, and flour, condiments like butter, honey, soy sauce, mustard, vinegar, hot sauce, vegetables include onions, garlic, and ginger, cooking oils, spices, potatoes, and seasonal produce from our gardens, and tea.
+During your stay we will provide you with staple*** food items, including an assortment of beans, grains, seeds, and flour, condiments like butter, honey, soy sauce, mustard, vinegar, hot sauce, vegetables include onions, garlic, and ginger, cooking oils, spices, potatoes, and seasonal produce from our gardens, and tea.
 When the gardens are producing this list expands to include more fresh vegetables.
 Any additional specialty items you will need to purchase.
 If you have special dietary requirements please advise us as soon as possible.

 Before you come, you must know that we avoid strict regimentation, yet offer supportive structure.
 At the Ecovillage you are in charge of your own learning experience.
 Often you will be self-directed and pro-active.
 If you need someone to hold your hand, or tell you what you should be doing and when you should be doing it, this probably isn’t the place for you.